ShreyanshuGhosh/E-Library/README.md

-# E-Library
+# Introduction
-You can take any book but make sure to return it back within days
+This is a beginner project for OOP in python.
+Make sure to enjoy and it would help you to create something like this if you are a beginner.